 Scalene is distributed as a

-pip package.
+pip package and works on Linux and Mac OS X platforms.
 You can install it as follows:

 % pip install scalene